Click here to view the top 3 recipe searches from last month.

 Standing Walrus

 A lot of people order Naked Wings in a restaurant, but most of the time, that's not the way to go.
 Naked wings don't hold much sauce, so you're better off getting the lightly floured.
 In the Lightly Floured Method the wings are first lightly dusted with flour.
 This provides a way for the wing to hold more sauce, and not taste bready.
-So, unless you have a problem eating gluton, let them come kightly floured.
-Because these wings aren't coated, the skin will fry up well and you'll end up with Crispy, Fried, Wings, that you can eat a lot of.
+So, unless you have a problem eating gluton, it's better to cook them lightly floured.

 Just a short note about the cooking time.
 Frying any food can be complicated.
 The total cooking time has a lot of variables that must be factored in.